openedx/openedx-aspects/docs/decisions/0003_superset.rst

 Consequences
 ************

-Superset will be integrated into OARS via a Tutor plugin that:
+Superset will be integrated into Aspects via a Tutor plugin that:

 - Allows it to share the existing Tutor redis and MySQL services
 - Integrates it with our chosen analytic database (detailed in a future ADR)